How I Learned to Stop Worrying and Love the Search Bar

 Leveraging A.I. for Online Search and Discovery

-Search bars suck (probably yours too)
+Search experiences suck (probably yours too)

 “We are stuck with technology when what we really want is just stuff that works.”
 D. Adams